roshangeorge97/BlocBallot_PragyanHackathon24/README.md

 ## Features

-- **Blockchain Security**: Utilizes the security features of the Cosmos blockchain to prevent tampering and ensure the integrity of the voting process.
+- **Blockchain Security**: Utilizes the security features of the Cosmos blockchain to prevent tampering and ensure the integrity of the voting process, with AI biometric Auth.
-- **Privacy Protection**: Employs cryptographic techniques to safeguard voter privacy, making it impossible to trace individual votes back to specific users.
+- **Privacy Protection**: Employs cryptographic and AI techniques to safeguard voter privacy, making it impossible to trace individual votes back to specific users.
 - **Transparency**: All transactions and voting records are stored on the blockchain, providing a transparent and auditable history of the election.
 - **User-Friendly Interface**: Built with ReactJS to offer an intuitive and user-friendly voting experience.